sudhanvaghebbale/ALPI-Another-Lexer-Parser-Interpreter/Lexer/readme.md

 - [x] Tokenizer doesn't tokenize ,.+-^|/\= so, need spaces between characters when declaring them.
 - [ ] To make the lexer.py take filenames as arguments from shell to compile tokens on-the-go.
 - [ ] ~~Execute Multiple files at once?~~
+- [ ] Accomodate  (, {, [ for prolog script in lexer.

+### Rules:

+* When Writing Strings please make sure to include spaces between start quote and end quote eg: x = ' Hello '.
+* Strings inside print or declaration should always enclosed by single quotes, not other variation.